Sajan81/GursagarBookStore/GursagarBookStore/README.txt

   after that step i creted a class under Areas / controleer and there i have added data in it

-  now i havew creted a category folders under Views and adeed the html file provided in the  examples of tutorial
+  now i havew creted a category folders under Views and adeed the html file provided in the  examples of tutorial I have added my navbar for category list in Layout.cshtml and have added dropdown list in it and tryied to run it and it worked